zingale/pyjournal/README.md

     adds an entry to the journal (optionally named "nickname"). `XXX`, `YYY`, and `ZZZ` are optional names of images that will automatically be added as figures to the new entry

+    Note: you can run `pyjournal.py` without any action, and it will default to `entry`.

   - `pyjournal.py [-n nickname] build`